Ministry of Magic: Department for the Regulation and Control of Magical Creatures

-As noted in Fantastic Beasts and Where to Find Them, the Department for the Regulation and Control of Magical Creatures is divided into three divisions (the Beast Division, the Being Division, and the Spirit Division) and contains the Goblin Liaison Office and Centaur Liaison Office, though the centaurs, being isolationists, have never interacted with the office since its creation.
-Thus, "being sent to the Centaur Office" has become a euphemism at the Ministry for those about to be fired.
-For further detail on the distinctions between these divisions, see Regulation and classification of Magical creatures.
+As noted in Fantastic Beasts and Where to Find Them, the Department for the Regulation and Control of Magical Creatures is divided into three divisions: the Beast Division, the Being Division, and the Spirit Division.
 It is also noted that Hermione began her post-Hogwarts career here before transferring to the Department of Magical Law Enforcement in this office.
 It is located on the fourth level of the Ministry of Magic.

 Department of International Magical Cooperation

 The Department of International Magical Cooperation is an agency that attempts to get wizards from different countries to co-operate in wizarding actions both political and public.
 This department on the fifth level of the Ministry of Magic includes the headquarters of the International Magical Trading Standards Body, the International Magical Office of Law, and the British seats of the International Confederation of Wizards.
-The former head was Barty Crouch Sr., until his death.
+The former head was Bartemius Crouch, until his death.
 This is also where Percy Weasley began his Ministry career.
 This department is similar in function to the real-life Foreign and Commonwealth Office of the United Kingdom, and various organs of the United Nations.
-Among the duties of the Department of International Magical Cooperation are: